-The tax rules for IR35 were extended to include office-holders for 2013/14 onwards but HMRC’s view is that no separate NIC legislation was required to apply Class 1 NIC to the deemed employment payment in the case of office-holders.
+The tax rules were specifically extended to include office-holders for 2013/14 onwards but HMRC’s view is that no separate NIC legislation was required to apply Class 1 NIC to the deemed employment payment in the case of office-holders.
 There is legislation on the definition of office-holders for the purposes of Class 1 NIC included in the National Insurance Contributions Act 2014, but this is only a clarification about the definition of ‘employed earner’ in the case of office-holders generally.
-Both tax and NIC can apply to office-holders caught by IR35 following the Finance Act 2013< extension.
+Both tax and NIC can apply to office-holders caught by the rules following the Finance Act 2013 extension.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 IntroductionSubsistence is the amount incurred as a consequence of business travel.
 Typically it relates to accommodation and meal costs incurred.
 These amounts are allowed because they are associated with the necessary travel.
 See the Travel expenses guidance note for more information of when

 IntroductionUK tax must be withheld on UK payments including:•interest•royalties•rental incomeWithholding tax may be reduced under double tax treaties (DTT) or European directives, both of which may be subject to making a formal claim.This guidance note outlines the rules for UK withholding tax, and

 The corporate interest restriction (CIR) essentially limits the amount of interest expense a company can deduct from its taxable profits if the interest expense is over £2 million.
 The actual mechanics of the CIR calculation are highly complex (the legislation is over 150 pages long) and are